 Students are welcome to express their preference to meet with counsellors of aparticular identity (e.g. male, female, Black-identifying, LGBTQ2S+-identifying, etc.).
 Please alert reception to your preference at the time of booking.
 We will do our best to ensure that these preferences are met in a timely manner.

-Walk-in Counselling is provided from 9:00 a.m. to 3:00 p.m., Monday to Friday and is intended to provide students immediate access to a qualified counselling professional in a safe and positive space.
+Walk-in Counselling is provided from 9:00 a.m. to 3:00 p.m., Monday to Friday and is intended to provide students timely access to a qualified counselling professional in a safe and positive space.
 The focus of the session is on the issue(s) that you have identified as having brought you into the office that day.

 What to Expect